awesopage/awesopage/README.md

 ### Run tests

 - Run tests with `pnpm test`.
-- Run tests in quick mode with `pnpm test-quick` (no TypeScript compilation, no code coverage, just default reporter).
+- Run tests in quick mode with `pnpm test-quick` (no TypeScript compilation, no code coverage).
 - Test report is created in `test-report/index.html`.

 ### Compile code (TypeScript)